adil192/adilhanney.com/src/sections/about.md

-I'm a software engineer and university student at the University of Manchester.
+I'm a software engineer and undergrad at the University of Manchester.

-Currently, I'm mostly working on my final year project which encompasses a lot of architectural improvements to [Saber](#saber).
+Currently, I'm mostly working on a host of architectural improvements to [Saber](#saber).